worldbank/metadata-schemas/README.md

 indicator_metadata.pretty_print()
 ```
-And the print statement will show you the metadata object in a human readable format.
+And the print statement will show you the metadata object in a pleasant format.
 ```python
 TimeseriesSchema(
     idno='project_idno',